Kapranov/ember-auth-app/README.md

 Specify what it takes to deploy your app.

-## Part I - Implementing Authentication with Ember Services:w
+## Part I - Implementing Authentication with Ember Services

 Security is an essential aspect of most real-world applications.